news-category: Marching Bulldogs

 Harris said she loved learning the show with the band members, and especially those in her section.
 “They make me so proud to be a section leader,” she praised.
 “I am super excited for my senior year.
 When I take the field, I think about how far I have come since I was a marcher in my freshman year of high school, and I feel so proud of myself.
 I am motivated to make every performance amazing, and I perform each time like it is my last.”

-The colorguard section leader, Kaselynn Mitchell, of Woodstock, Ga., believes that the show is exceptional because the musicians, guard, and dance team have worked many hours to become a cohesive group.
+The colorguard section leader, Kaselynn Mitchell, of Woodstock, Ga., believes that the show is exceptional because the musicians, guard, and dance section have worked many hours to become a cohesive group.
 “The best part of the show this year is the unity across every section of the band, which really shines through in our performance,” she explained.
 “The color guard choreography adds to that sense of connection because it matches the music so well and helps bring the entire show to life.”

 On game day, Mitchell feels confident and grateful.
 “I’m truly blessed to have the opportunity to walk onto the field surrounded by my band family and share with the audience what we’ve worked so hard to perfect,” she stated.
 “The moment the band begins playing, all my nerves disappear, and I feel completely carried by the music as I put my heart and soul into every movement of the choreography.
 My love for performing motivates me to give my best effort each time, and I’m also driven by the joy of connecting with both the audience and my teammates.”